jumbosushi/jumbosushi.github.io/_posts/2020-11-08-intro-to-tz-databse.md

 OK: 9 MiB in 15 packages
 ```

-In order to check which version your `tzdata` package is on, use the package manager's `version` command.
+In order to check which version your `tzdata` package is on, use the package manager's `version` command:

 ```
 / # apk version tzdata